anonydog/testing-contributor_repo/chili.md

 3. Break the mince apart with a wooden spatula as it begins to brown.
 4. Once the meat is browned, add the tins of tomatoes and kidney beans.
 5. Stir everything together and leave to sit for a few minutes.
-6. Once the sauce and meat has combined, add chopped chilis and stir.
+6. Once the sauce and meat have combined, add chopped chilis and stir.
 7. Add a squirt of ketchup to add a sweeter flavour.
 8. Add small amounts of chocolate in chunks.
 9. Now leave everything to cook, tasting regularly and adding the ketchup,